 A study conducted by the Illinois Institute for Addiction Recovery shows similar biological processes between addiction to gambling and addiction to substances.

-Monetary reward in a gambling-like experiment produces brain activation very similar to that observed in a cocaine addict receiving an infusion of cocaine.
+In a parallel study, experts at the Harvard Medical School Division on Addictions say that monetary reward in a gambling-like experiment produces brain activation similar to that of a person receiving an infusion of cocaine.

 The truth is even the most talented math prodigy will not tell you the next winning numbers in the lottery.